Albonycal/blog.albony.xyz/content/posts/apt-ipv6.md

 ---
 ## The Problem
-#### Today is patch monday, I update my docker containers and packages today :D but when I did `sudo apt update && sudo apt upgrade -y` I noticed that it was trying to connect to the ubuntu mirror over IPv6 (and failing)
+####  when I did `sudo apt update && sudo apt upgrade -y` I noticed that it was trying to connect to the ubuntu mirror over IPv6 (and failing)
 #### My ISP hasn't enabled IPv6 for me, so I can't connect over IPv6. and I don't have any IPv6 DNS servers.
 But still `apt` was trying to connect over IPv6... weird...
 ![APT trying to connect over IPv6](/apt_ipv6.png)